Morethia adelaidensis: Description

 Saltbush skinks are small sized skinks, with adult males averaging 5 cm in size based on snout-vent length, with grey, or olive grey complexions.
 Two primary black bands stretch dorsally and laterally, extending down to the tail.
 The upper black band is darker, with significant speckled markings.
 Directly below black bands is a singular interrupted, irregular white band which extends through the ear and above each forelimb.

 Species examined in Lake Eyre are found to feature paler markings, with lateral black lines less visible compared to species found elsewhere.
 However, most species exhibit darker markings.
 Saltbush Morethia skinks feature visibly separated nasal superiors, or supranasals.
 While its eyes are surrounded by granule-like scale clusters.

 Reproduction

 Saltbush skinks produce egg clutches and do not produce live offspring, which means that they are oviparous by nature.
 Clutches generally average around 5 eggs per breeding female, which are usually buried in sandy substrates, or amongst rocky granite outcrops.
-While egg clutch size is dependant on the size of breeding females.
-Like other Morethia skinks, breeding males develop orange ‘fire-tail’ markings, covering all ventral edges, which also extend under the tail and around both hind and forelimbs for territorial purposes.
+While egg clutch size is dependent on the size of breeding females.
+Like other Morethia skinks, breeding males develop orange 'fire-tail' markings, covering all ventral edges, which also extend under the tail and around both hind and forelimbs for territorial purposes.
 Breeding observations are limited, however anecdotal findings suggest that communal nesting patterns are possible, with numerous breeding females.